 - 1. In applying 101.
 1 of the Rules, fixed fire detection and fire alarm system are to be type approved by the Society and are also to be complied with the following requirements.
 [See Rule] - (1) In applying Ch 9, 2.1.6.4 of the FSS Code, the requirement that a system be so arranged to ensure that any fault occurring in the loop will not render the whole loop ineffective, is considered satisfied when a fault occurring in the loop only renders ineffective a part of the loop not being larger than a section of a system without means of remotely identifying each detector. - (2) In applying Ch 9, 2.2.4 of the FSS Code, the '30 minutes' means the last 30 minutes of the periods required under SOLAS Reg.
 II-1/42 and II-1/43 (18 hours for cargo ships and 36 hours for passenger ships).
 (2018) - (3) Power supply to the alarm sounder system when not an integral part of the detection system specified in Ch 9, 2.5.1.1 of the FSS Code. - (A) There are to be not less than two sources of power supply for the alarm sounder system used in the operation of the fixed fire detection and fire alarm system, one of which is to be an emergency source of power. - (B) In vessels required by SOLAS Reg.
 II -1/42 and 43 to be provided with a transitional source of emergency electrical power, the alarm sounder system is to be powered from this power source. - (4) A space in which a cargo control console is installed, but does not serve as a dedicated cargo control room(e.g. ship's office, machinery control room), is to be regarded as a cargo control room for the purposes of Ch 9, 2.5.1.3 of the FSS Code, as amended by IMO Res.MSC.339(91), and therefore be provided with an additional indicating unit.
-(2017) - 2.
+(2017) - (5) In applying Ch 9, 2.1.2.4.3 of the FSS Code, watertight doors complying with Reg.II-1/16 which also serve as fire doors are not to close automatically in case of fire detection.
+(2022) - 2.
 In applying 101.
 2 of the Rules, Sample extraction smoke detection systems is to be type approved by the Society. - 3.
 In applying 101.
 2 of the Rules, if the CO2 system discharge pipes are used for the sample extraction smoke detection system, the control panel can be located in the CO2 room provided that an indicating unit is located on the navigation bridge.
 Such arrangements are considered to satisfy the requirements of the regulation of FSS Code 10.2.4.1.2.
 Indicating unit has the same meaning as repeater panel and observation of smoke should be made either by electrical means or by visual on repeater panel.
 [See Rule]